jakubsob/jakubsob.github.io/src/content/blog/acceptance_test_driven_development_of_shiny_modules/index.md

 ---
-title: Acceptance Test-Driven Development of Shiny Modules
+title: 'How to Use Acceptance Test-Driven Development for Shiny Modules'
-description: ''
+description: 'Learn how to apply acceptance test-driven development (ATDD) to build robust Shiny modules with R6 and shinytest2.'
 pubDate: Dec 12 2023
 tags: ["r", "tests", "shiny"]
 ---